Principal’s Vision Statement

 The mission of PS 315K is to promote a safe and respectful learning environment where students are educated to be college and career ready.
 PS 315K strives to serve the needs of its students, parents, and the entire learning community.
 We envision a school environment which celebrates diversity and enables all constituents to learn from the past and be ready to face the challenges and technologies of the future.
 We believe that the performing arts, combined with standards-driven instruction , will serve as an integral part of our academic program, which will build self-esteem and further increase the academic achievement of our students.
 While the primary goal is the improvement of student performance in keeping with the New York State Next Generation Standards, we hope that through the emergence of the arts, our children will be afforded the opportunity to make valuable contributions to the community.

-By June 2023, practices related to Social Emotional Support will improve four percentage points, from 94 percentage points to 98 percentage points, as measured by positive New York City Survey responses, resulting in Collaborative and Trusting relationships.
+By June 2024, practices related to social-emotional support will improve 5% from 86% to 91% as measured by positive NYC School Survey responses, teacher feedback and classroom observations resulting in improved collaborative and trusting relationships.

 Welcome to the 2022-23 school year!
 I hope that you and your child had a very relaxing and rewarding summer vacation.
 Now that the school year is beginning, I hope your child is ready to learn new and exciting things at P.S.
 315. A new school year is always exciting.
 This past year has continued to be a year unlike any other.
 However, we are moving toward a new normal as all students have been participating in school through in person instruction despite the challenges that the Covid-19 pandemic still presents.